 Your mutual fund reinvestment can be taxed at ordinary income tax rates or long-term capital gains rate depending how long you had it before selling.
 The latter is taxed as a capital gain if you held onto the asset for a year or longer, while the former asset is held for less than a year.

 Tax Consequences of Using a Dividend Reinvestment Plan

-Mutual funds must distribute almost all of their income and capital gains to maintain their tax status -- funds pay no tax, but pass the obligation through to investors.
-Funds earn income through interest and dividends.
-They also earn capital gains when they sell portfolio securities for a profit.
-When you reinvest distributions, you buy new shares at the closing price -- called the net asset value -- on the distribution date.
+Mutual funds must distribute almost all of their income and capital gains to maintain their tax status – funds pay no tax, but pass the obligation through to investors.
+Funds earn income through interest and dividends and they also earn capital gains when they sell portfolio securities for a profit.
+When you reinvest distributions, you buy new shares at the closing price – called the net asset value – on the distribution date.
 Each time you buy shares, you create a new "tax lot" that records the price, date and number of shares.

 Certain dividends, such as those paid by foreign stocks that are not readily traded in the U.S., are nonqualified.
 You treat these as ordinary income for tax purposes.
 Form 1099-DIV reports separate totals for taxable interest, tax-free interest, and qualified and nonqualified dividends.
 Reinvested income has a compounding effect because the additional shares earn extra interest or dividends.

 Form 1099-DIV also reports distributions of capital gains that the fund earns on portfolio sales.
 Treat all such gains as long-term, eligible for lower tax rates.
 You also create capital gains or losses when you sell fund shares.
 Your fund reports short-term and long-term gains and losses separately on Form 1099-B. Long-term gains arise from the profitable sale of shares you held more than a year.

 - Comstock/Comstock/Getty Images